jithincravi/comics_generator/README.md

-Using OpenAPI and Stability.AI to generate a strip of comic.
+Using OpenAI and Stability.AI to generate a strip of comic.

 The scenario must mention the characters with a physical description.